tenebrius1/tp/docs/UserGuide.md

 `edit t INDEX [n/NAME] [p/PHONE_NUMBER] [g/GENDER] [q/QUALIFICATION] [r/REMARK] [t/TAG...]` <br>
 `edit s INDEX [n/NAME] [p/PHONE_NUMBER] [g/GENDER] [r/REMARK] [t/TAG...]`

 * Edits the tutor/student at the specified `INDEX`.
-The index refers to the index number shown in the **displayed tutor/student list**.
+The index refers to the index number shown in the **displayed Tutor/Student List**.
 The index **must be a positive integer**, i.e. 1, 2, 3...
 * **At least one** of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * You must specify **at least one** tag when editing the tags with `t/`.